-- Remove the security screw at the bottom of the doorbell using the screwdriver that came with your Ring doorbell.
+- Remove the security screw at the bottom of the doorbell using the included screwdriver.

 The battery life icon in the Ring app will not update while the doorbell is charging.
 The icon only updates when someone rings the doorbell or it detects motion.

-After you charge and reinsert your Ring battery, wait 30 seconds, and then ring your doorbell to see the battery life bar in the app fill up.
+After you charge and reinsert your Ring battery, wait 30 seconds, then ring your doorbell to see the battery life bar fill up.